rvpanoz/webpack2-yochat/README.md

 ## Setup and configuration

 ### Server start
-To install <code>npm install && npm run start to start the server</code>
+To install <code>npm install && npm run start </code> to start the server

 ### Client start
-To install <code>npm install && npm run start to start the webpack dev server</code>
+To install <code>npm install && npm run start </code> to start the webpack dev server